 Born to James W and M. Ellen Smith in July 1845 was daughter Elizabeth Jones Smith, referred to as “Lizzie”.
+San Francisco articles would cite “Elizabeth J or Lizzie J or sometimes P”..with her differing last names.
 Some have suggested Lizzie was the daughter of John J Pleasant.
 We cannot definitively know but the Vital Statistics book in the Charlestown Public Library names James, carpenter, and M. Ellen as the parents.
 Mary emigrated to California circa 1851-52 and left Lizzie (and her half-sister Emma) behind with a Mrs Martha Steele of Boston for schooling.
-It is likely that starting a new life in the reputed rough and tumble of 1850s San Francisco posed a challenge and was not ideal for raising two young daughters.
+It is likely that starting a new life, in the reputed rough and tumble of 1850s San Francisco, posed a challenge and was not ideal for raising two young daughters.

 At some point Lizzie remarried William B Peck who is listed as a chiropodist/foot doctor and saloon owner in the City Directories.
 Lizzie died in 1878 at the age of 33.
 According to William Willmore, she reportedly had several miscarriages or saw the death of her young babies with Mr. Peck.

 The conflict between Lizzie and Mary Ellen appear to date back to before Lizzie’s arrival in San Francisco.
 It culminated in Lizzie fraudulently appearing as her mother to collect rental payments for which she was prosecuted.
 In the heat of the incident Mary denied Lizzie but in the end dropped the forgery charge.
 Lizzie appears to have been an alcoholic twice incarcerated, first in 1869 for 30 days and again in 1875 for 50 days.
-Attached are several articles about Lizzie’s difficult life in San Francisco.
+Listed below are links to several articles about Lizzie’s difficult life in San Francisco.

 Background Mordaunt Arson Case 1868